Healing Mother Hunger

 What is Mother Hunger?

-Mother hunger is the deep yearning that comes with missing out on essential maternal experiences of sufficient nurturance, protection and guidance.
+Mother hunger is the deep yearning that results from missing out on essential maternal experiences of sufficient nurturance, protection, and guidance.

-Learn more about Mother Hunger in the company of other women suffering from the same wound.
-Learn more about Healing the Mother Wound .
+Learn more about healing mother hunger in the company of other women suffering from the same wound.
+Learn more about Healing the Mother Wound.

 Healing begins when learning.
-It also often requires long-term therapy with a caring, attachment-focused therapist to begin the healing journey.
+It also often requires long-term therapy with a caring, attachment-focused therapist to start the healing journey.
+Book a consult now.

-Mother Hunger is the work of Kelly McDaniel, who recognized that women often suffer from a deep injury she named Mother Hunger.
-Her work has allowed women to begin to process the deep shame and often intolerable pain that comes along with this type of injury.
-In naming Mother Hunger, Kelly has given words to the often untalked-about pain that results for women who have mothers who are unable to provide necessary nurturance, guidance and protection to their little ones.
+Mother Hunger is the work of Kelly McDaniel, who recognized that women often suffer from a deep attachment injury, which she has named Mother Hunger.
+Her work has allowed women to begin to process the deep pain and frequently complicated consequences of having this type of early mothering experience.
+In naming this injury, Kelly has given words to the often untalked-about pain that results from women who have mothers who cannot provide necessary nurturance, guidance, and protection to their little ones.
 What Kelly makes clear is this work is not about blaming mothers.
 Mothering and the significance of this role have been diminished and attacked in the patriarchal society we have all grown up in.
 Mothers do their best, even when it often is significantly short of what is needed.
-Healing from Mother Hunger involves first learning what that means, and acknowledging it.
+Healing from Mother Hunger involves learning what that means, acknowledging and, in doing so, creating space for grieving the loss, and recovery.

-These women grow up, often suffering from addiction (to love, to work, to drugs and alcohol, to beauty), difficulty in relationships, food sensitivities and eating disorders, auto-immune disorders and sleeping problems.
-These are also the women who find themselves feeling unfulfilled in work, a general sense of depression or aloneness, no matter how many people are around.
+The impact of experiencing insufficient mothering as a little one is profound and lifelong.
+The consequences are numerous.
+These women grow up suffering from addiction (to love, to work, to drugs and alcohol, to beauty), experience difficulty in relationships, develop food sensitivities and eating disorders, auto-immune disorders and sleeping problems, anxiety, depression, personality disorders like borderline personality disorder and narcissism, bipolar disorder and many more mental and physical difficulties.
+These are also the women who find themselves feeling unfulfilled in work, with a general sense of depression or aloneness, no matter how many people are around.